queenaccila/midnight-express-creative/Story/Other-Notes.md

 - The Conductor creates a self-fulfilling prophecy, where he realizes he is replaceable and tries to take multiple measures to prevent this from ever happening.
 Doing this, however, only stregthends the idea that Mina will replace him.
     - The main thing that solidifies it is when The Conductor is trying so hard to keep the train running to a specific destination.
 But the closer the destination the train reaches, the more Mina is becoming worthy as a conductor.
 - The Engineer tells Mina that countless other humans that were given tickets were given the test of being the new conductor, but none of them ever passed.
 The Conductor feels more threatened by Mina because she's a lot stronger than he anticipated.
+    - Mina is unsure if she's strong enough to fight the Conductor, given how she lost to him and his tricks.
+- The Conductor gets hit and pushed by a giant laser beam
+- The Engineer's fight is made to help push Mina's limits rather than kill her.
+It's made to help her understand what it truly means to be the conductor of the Midnight Express.
+    - In the actual game the player learns how to parry (a new move) and how to properly dodge (a previous unlocked move)
+    - Being the conductor isn't about being the strongest, but rather knowing when to fight, when to guide, and when to stand her ground